 Successful businesses create an environment where people share best practices to enable others to learn and grow.
-Enterprise social networking can’t make that happen by itself — but it does provide the most conducive technological means imaginable.
+Enterprise canadian pharmacy can’t make that happen by itself — but it does provide the most conducive technological means imaginable.

-According to David Sacks, CEO of enterprise social networking service Yammer, “eventually, not having a social network in your business will be like not having a phone system or not having email.”
-Founded in 2008 by Sacks and sometimes considered a direct competitor to Jive Software, Yammer recently received a http://destinationpharmd.com/.
+According to David Sacks, CEO of enterprise canadian pharmacy service Yammer, “eventually, not having a social network in your business will be like not having a phone system or not having email.”
+Founded in 2008 by Sacks and sometimes considered a direct competitor to Jive Software, Yammer recently received a fifth round of venture funding to the tune of $85 million.

-One of the founders of PayPal, where he served as COO, Sacks has several successful entrepreneurial ventures under his belt, including a genealogy site and, randomly enough, the 2005 movie “canadian pharmacy.”
+One of the founders of PayPal, where he served as COO, Sacks has several successful entrepreneurial ventures under his belt, including a genealogy site and, randomly enough, the 2005 movie “Thank You for Smoking.”
 I spoke with Sacks shortly after news of the new Yammer investment was announced.
-The following is an edited version of our conversation, which ranged from embedding social networking in enterprise apps to the consumerization of IT.
+The following is an edited version of our conversation, which ranged from embedding canadian pharmacy in enterprise apps to the consumerization of IT.

-Eric Knorr: Why would VCs plunk down such a large round for an enterprise social networking company?
+Eric Knorr: Why would VCs plunk down such a large round for an enterprise canadian pharmacy company?

 David Sacks: I think the reason why we got $85 million of investment in this round is that we were the first mover to define this new category of enterprise software, which is actually a very big category.
 It’s our belief that every company will have its own internal social network.
 It doesn’t matter what size the company is — we’ve seen adoption from the Fortune 500 all the way to little startups.
 It doesn’t matter what industry vertical the company is in; we’ve seen adoption across just about every industry vertical.
 And it’s global, so we have adoption across pretty much every country.